Nexmo/station/_documentation/en/voice/voice-api/guides/ncco.md

 ## Creating a custom call or conversation for each user

-When you make an outbound call or accept an inbound call, Nexmo makes a request to your webhook endpoint at `answer_url` and retrieves your NCCO.
+When you make an outbound call or accept an inbound call, Vonage makes a request to your webhook endpoint at `answer_url` and retrieves your NCCO.
 This request contains the following parameters:

 Name                | Description
 ------------------- | ------------------------------------